East Bay Bike Path

 - Approaching County Road, you'll pass close to a commercial corridor with many opportunities for getting a bite to eat, including a large grocery store.

 - Next up are two large wooden-decked bridges that cross over the Barrington and Palmer Rivers.
 They offer great views of coves and salt water marshes, and they are popular fishing spots.

 - You'll enter Warren after the second bridge, and in a short distance cross over Market Street and Child Street.
 Nearby are many fine shops and restaurants in the Main Street area and near Warren's waterfront.

 - Continuing south, the path takes you toward Bristol and passes through less densely populated areas, with the occasional sweeping view of Narragansett Bay.
 Take a break and stroll along a long boardwalk built by the Audubon Society of Rhode Island, which leads to the water's edge.
 On the other side, a path leads up to the organization's environmental center.

 - You'll soon cross the access road for Colt State Park, which has its own bike path network and sprawling fields that are great for picnics, kite-flying and other leisurely activities.

 - Your ride ends at the water's edge again at Independence Park.
-Follow any of the side streets away from the water to explore historic Hope Street, home to the oldest Fourth of July Parade in the country.
+Follow any of the side streets away from the water to explore historic Hope Street, home to the oldest Fourth of July celebration in the country.